The Human Trafficking Awareness Team

 When did Messiah begin its journey with Human Trafficking Awareness?

-In 2023, we held an information night with a variety of speakers: detectives from the city of Madison police and Dane county sheriff's departments, Jan Miyasaki with Project Respect, Diane Hanson with United Madison and Jevon Diming with Pierre Outreach Safe House..
-We learned human trafficking happens in Dane County, Wisconsin, the United States and the world.
+In 2023, we held an information night with a variety of speakers: detectives from the city of Madison police and Dane county sheriff's departments, Jan Miyasaki with Project Respect, Diane Hanson with United Madison Christian Givers, and Jevon Diming with Pierre Outreach Safe House.
+We learned just how much human trafficking happens in Dane County, Wisconsin, in the United States and in the world.
 We learned that due to generational trauma, some people are more vulnerable than others.

 If you are interested in being a member of this group in order to receive information and possibly take action steps, please contact Elizabeth Crummy.